 Insurance premiums are calculated based on risk.
 Insurance companies are very thorough in weighing up the risks of an event happening to you, so the more likely that event appears, the higher your insurance premium is likely to be.

 Calculating risks include taking demographic factors into account.
 For example, statistics show that young men are more likely to be involved in road accidents than their female counterparts, so that demographic will generally be charged a higher car insurance premium than others.
-In the same way, people who own homes in high crime areas will tend to pay higher home insurance premiums than those who live in safe neighbourhoods.
+In the same way, people who own homes in high crime areas will tend to pay higher home insurance premiums than those who live in neighbourhoods with less crime.

 Insurance premiums can generally be paid in instalments, for example fortnightly, monthly, or yearly.
-Some insurers may charge you more for the privilege of paying by the month instead of one annual lump sum.
+However be aware that some insurers may charge you more for paying by the month instead of one annual lump sum.

 Can insurance premiums be reduced?

 There may be several means of reducing your insurance premiums.

 By reducing the risk of making a claim on your insurance policy, you can reduce the cost of your insurance premium.
 For example, you may be able to reduce the cost of your car insurance by something as simple as locking your car in a garage instead of parking on the street.
 Or you could potentially reduce the cost of your home insurance by installing a quality burglar alarm.
 Give your insurer a reason to consider you less of a risk and you will most likely qualify for a lower insurance premium.